JakeMittlemanWebDev2019/Project_1/Report.md

 The game that we decided to create is Ogetarts.
 Ogetarts is a very close interpretation of the game Stratego, and we were able to implement almost all of the original game's functionality in the time allotted.

 Initially, the user is brought to the index page.
 Here, the user is prompted to enter a user name, and a game name.
-Upon entering a user name and game name, the user is brought to an existing game if the game exists, or a new game is started if the game name does not exist.
+Upon entering a user name and game name, the user is brought to an existing game if the game exists, or a new game if the game name does not exist.
 When a second player joins the existing game, the two players can begin playing the game.
-If more than two players join the game, for example a third and fourth player, those extra players are allowed to view the game, chat with all players in the channel, and have all changes broadcasted to their socket.
-However, these extra players are not allowed to interact with the game in any way, they cannot influence the game state.
+If more than two players join the game, for example a third and fourth player, those extra players are allowed to join the game.
+Any extra players are allowed to view the game as it is being played, since all changes are broadcasted to all participants in the game channel.
+Extra players are also allowed to view and participate in chat.
+However, these extra players are not allowed to interact with the game in any way, since the rules of Ogetarts dictate that a maximum of 2 players can play.

 The game is played on a 10 by 10 board.
 Each player has 40 total pieces, and the pieces are distributed as such: 1 flag (rank 12), 6 bombs (rank 11), 1 Marshall (rank 10), 1 General (rank 9), 2 Colonel (rank 8),
 3 Major (rank 7), 4 Captain (rank 6), 4 Lieutenant (rank 5), 4 Sergeant
 (rank 4), 5 Miner (rank 3), 8 Scout (rank 2), 1 spy (rank 1).
 Certain
-pieces have special abilities.
+pieces also have special abilities.
 The flag cannot be moved once placed, and if a flag is captured by the enemy team, this ends the game.
-Bombs cannot be moved, and if a bomb is attacked by any rank other than a miner (rank 3), the attacking piece is killed.
+Bombs cannot be moved once placed, and if a bomb is attacked by any rank other than a miner (rank 3), the attacking piece is killed.
 The scout can move any number of spaces horizontally or vertically, as space allows (you cannot jump over pieces).
-The spy, if it attacks a Marshall, can defeat a Marshall.
+The spy is the only piece that can defeat a Marshall, other than another Marshall, however the spy is required to be the attacker.
+The spy will be killed if it is attacked by the Marshall.
+The rules of Ogetarts dictate that players are only allowed to see their own pieces, or opponent pieces that have been revealed throughout the course of the game.
+Initially, all the opponent's pieces are displayed as blank, but piece ranks are announced during attack scenarios.
+If an opponent piece remains after an attack scenario, their piece rank remains revealed.

 There are a few more necessary pieces of information in order to begin playing the game.
-There are two game ending scenarios: either a player's flag is successfully attacked by the enemy team, or one player has all of their piece's captured.
+There are two game ending scenarios: either a player's flag is successfully captured by the enemy team, or one player has all of their piece's captured.
 Legal moves are defined as such: any piece, with the exception of bombs and flags, can be selected and moved horizontally or vertically one space, except for a scout, which can move any number of spaces.
+If a player unintentionally selects a piece, that piece can be deselected by clicking on it again.
+A piece cannot move or attack diagonally.
-A piece cannot move or attack vertically.
-A player cannot move onto their own piece, a player cannot jump over pieces, and if a player moves onto another player's piece, an attack scenario is initiated.
+A player cannot move onto a piece that belongs to them, a player cannot jump over pieces, and if a player moves onto a piece that belongs to another player, an attack scenario is initiated.
 An attack scenario will progress based on the conditions placed on how pieces of different ranks interact (briefly described previously, and I will go into more detail on this in a later paragraph).